bodrick/awesome/README.md

 *   [microsoft/accessibility-insights-windows](https://github.com/microsoft/accessibility-insights-windows) - Accessibility Insights for Windows
 *   [Jinjinov/Usb.Events](https://github.com/Jinjinov/Usb.Events) - Subscribe to the Inserted and Removed events to be notified when a USB drive is plugged in or unplugged, or when a USB device is connected or disconnected.
 Usb.Events is a .NET Standard 2.0 library and uses WMI on Windows, libudev on Linux and IOKit on macOS.
 *   [AvaloniaUI/Avalonia.Samples](https://github.com/AvaloniaUI/Avalonia.Samples) - Avalonia.Samples aims to provide some minimal samples focusing on a particular issue at a time.
 This should help getting new users started.
-*   [PowerShell/ConsoleGuiTools](https://github.com/PowerShell/ConsoleGuiTools) - Modules that mix PowerShell and GUIs/CUIs! - built on Avalonia and gui.cs
+*   [PowerShell/ConsoleGuiTools](https://github.com/PowerShell/ConsoleGuiTools) - Modules that mix PowerShell and GUIs/CUIs!
 *   [carina-studio/ULogViewer](https://github.com/carina-studio/ULogViewer) - Cross-Platform Universal Log Viewer.
 *   [snoopwpf/snoopwpf](https://github.com/snoopwpf/snoopwpf) - Snoop - The WPF Spy Utility
 *   [diegofrata/Generator.Equals](https://github.com/diegofrata/Generator.Equals) - A source code generator for automatically implementing IEquatable\<T> using only attributes.